A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: Numerical experiments

 In this test we consider a non-convex domain that that we will call the L-shaped domain which is defined by $\O:=(-1,$$1)^2\setminus[-1$,$0]^2$.
 The importance of this geometry is that the geometrical singularity leads to non-sufficient smooth eigenfunctions for the elasticity eigenvalue problem.
 This is reflected on the numerical results when the order of convergence is computed.
 In the forthcoming tables we report the the first five computed frequencies by our method for different meshes and different values of the Poisson ratio, the corresponding convergence rates, the extrapolated values, and the reference values that we use from reference \cite{MR4570534}.

-We observe from Tables \ref{TABLA:6}, \ref{TABLA:7}, and \ref{TABLA:8} that our predictions are consistent with the theoretical results and the bibliography.
-On the one hand, the singularity precisely affects the regularity of some eigenfunctions, more precisely the first of them, since the convergence rate for the associated frequency is not optimal., whereas the rest of the frequencies are capable to be closed to the order $\mathcal{O}(h^2)$.
-Also, once again the results show that the method is locking free, since the limit case $\nu=0.5$ behaves stable.
-Also, the choice of meshes does not affect the order of convergence for the frequencies, proving that the method is robust with respect to the geometry of the elements on the meshes.
-We end this test presenting some plots of the magnitude of the displacements for the first four eigenfunctions, computed with different polygonal meshes.
+We observe from Table \ref{TABLA:2} that the numerical results agree with both the theoretical analysis and the findings reported in the literature.
+On the one hand, the presence of the singularity clearly influences the regularity of certain eigenfunctions, in particular the first one.
+As a consequence, the convergence rate of the corresponding frequency is not optimal, while the remaining frequencies exhibit convergence close to the expected order $\mathcal{O}(h^2)$.
+Furthermore, the results once again indicate that the method is locking-free, since the limiting case $\nu=0.5$ remains stable.
+In addition, the type of mesh employed does not affect the convergence order of the computed frequencies, confirming the robustness of the method with respect to the geometry of the mesh elements.

+Finally, we conclude this test by presenting plots of the displacement magnitudes corresponding to the first four eigenfunctions, computed using different polygonal meshes.